6. The relationship between each of the three stages of God’s work

 from “Knowing the Three Stages of God’s Work Is the Path to Knowing God” in The Word Appears in the Flesh

 The work of God’s entire management plan is personally done by God Himself.
-The first stage—the creation of the world—was personally done by God Himself, and if it had not been, then no one would have been capable of creating mankind; the second stage was the redemption of all mankind, and it was also personally done by God Himself; the third stage goes without saying: There is an even greater need for the end of all God’s work to be done by God Himself.
+The first stage, the work of the Age of Law after the creation of the world, was personally done by God.
+God used Moses to promulgate the law.
+The second stage of redeeming all of mankind was also personally carried out by God incarnate; aside from God become flesh, no one would be qualified to do that.
+The third stage goes without saying: There is an even greater need for the end of all God’s work to be done by God Himself.
 The work of redeeming, conquering, gaining, and perfecting the whole of mankind is all personally carried out by God Himself.
 If He did not personally do this work, then His identity could not be represented by man, or His work done by man.
 In order to defeat Satan, in order to gain mankind, and in order to give man a normal life on earth, He personally leads man and personally works among man; for the sake of His entire management plan, and for all of His work, He must personally do this work.

 from “Restoring the Normal Life of Man and Taking Him to a Wonderful Destination” in The Word Appears in the Flesh